electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/mlb-evo/_index.md

 The Audi e-tron can charge using both alternating and direct current and is the first series-production vehicle with a charging capacity of up to 150 kW.
 It owes this to its highly efficient thermal management.

-It is used by a lot of different models including Lamborghini Urus so it is not a stric EV platform.
-But it was heavliy modified to support EV.

 {{% children description="true" depth="1" %}}